The Origin Of She.Wolf

 She.Wolf exists for that moment.

-The moment she begins the journey back to her own inner source.
+And the moment she begins the journey back to her own inner ground.

-the she-wolf was never something she had to become.
+Because the She.Wolf was never something she had to become.

 She was always there.